Amendment 15 to the Mackerel, Squid, and Butterfish FMP

 At its October 2013 meeting, the Council voted to address additional conservation of river herring and shad through an interagency working group.

 The Council will review the progress of the working group on a regular basis, with the first review occurring at the June 2014 Council meeting.
 In three years, the Council will conduct a formal evaluation of the effectiveness of the approved working group approach and determine if it is appropriate, or if a different strategy is required to protect river herring and shad.

-The Council is also initiating a framework that would improve precision and increase accountability in the river herring and shad cap for the mackerel fishery.
+The Council has also initiated a framework intended to improve precision and increase accountability in the river herring and shad cap for the mackerel fishery.
 A decision on this framework is expected at the February 2014 Council meeting.